 Herbs are a great place to start because most of them are hardy (which means they won’t keel over in a frost), many can be grown from seed and others are shrubs you can buy and plant or perennials (which means they thrive from year to year).
 Herbs are the bridge between houseplants and gardening, because many of them can be grown on a windowsill or in a window box outside.
 So you can have a dabble even if you’ve only got a balcony.
 What’s really great is that a little goes a long way, in other words leaves are so packed with flavour that you only need a few to add the wow factor to your menus.
 You can buy potted herbs from the supermarket and that’s a great way to start growing herbs, but once you get your green fingers, there will be no stopping you.
 You can really cheat with supermarket herbs by giving them the turbo treatment.
 These potted herbs are designed to last a week or two.
 But if you pot them up into a larger pot, with a quality compost and feed them, then you give them a new lease of life and they will last a lot longer.
 It’s a simple technique that anyone can use, but it especially useful for basil.
 See our post on how to cheat with Basil.

 Easy from seed

 Don’t try and grow your precious seeds in any old compost or soil.
 They might grow, but you can give them a much better start by using a quality compost.
 Richard has formulated two high quality multi-purpose composts.
-The more recent blend is peat free and ideal for starting seeds.
-Compost sold like hot cakes last spring, so make sure you’ve got yours on order before the season starts.
-Our compost is freshly made so you won’t get lumbered with last year’s old compost.
+The more recent blend is peat-free and ideal for starting seeds.
+Richard’s compost is freshly made so you won’t get lumbered with last year’s old compost.